ligato/site/content/architecture/lig-framework-overview.md

 Ligato is an open source Go framework for building and developing solutions for managing and controlling CNFs.
 Reusable software components, protobuf-modelled APIs, dependency injection, and logging/REST/CLI visibility are provided.
 Documentation, tutorials and examples are supplied to facilitate development.

-A set of VPP and Linux plugins, including a transaction-based configuration scheduler, are implemented in the VPP agent enabling agile and resilient deployments.
+A set of VPP and Linux plugins, including a transaction-based configuration scheduler, are implemented in the VPP agent, enabling agile and resilient deployments.
 Infrastructure plugins offer K8s lifecycle management, health care checking, notifications, data store/database integration, and logging for cloud-native operational affinities.

 Ligato is written in Golang for the performance, concurrency, scale, readability, and broad community support necessary for developing and implementing cloud-native network solutions.